 Different credit accounts have various impacts on your credit report.

-• Credit Cards: As a form of revolving credit, credit card activity can have swift implications on your credit score, especially if you’re making on-time payments and maintaining a low credit utilization ratio.
+- Credit Cards: As a form of revolving credit, credit card activity can have swift implications on your credit scores, especially if you’re making on-time payments and maintaining a low credit utilization ratio.
 These cards might also have frequent reporting, making them one of the fastest ways to build credit.

-• Personal Loans: Being installment loans, personal loans have fixed payment amounts over a specified period.
-Regular on-time loan payments can boost your credit, but the reporting might not be as frequent as credit cards.
+- Personal Loans: As installment loans, they have fixed payment amounts over a specified period.
+Regular on-time loan payments can boost your credit, but the reporting might not be as frequent as with credit cards.

-• Auto Loans: Similar to personal loans, auto loans are installment-based.
+- Auto Loans: These are also installment-based.
 However, the borrowed amount is often higher, and the loan’s management could significantly influence your credit profile.

 Issuer Reporting Practices